MatthewMing11/napari-foobar/README.md

 ### merge cells from image

-(Optional) Merge undersegmented cells from image.
+(Optional) Merge undersegmented cells from image. (only works on label selected on label_layer)

 ### delete edge cells from image

-Click to remove all cells on the border.
+Click to remove all cells on the border.(only works on label selected on label_layer)

 ### isolate cells from image

-When starting to relabel, click this to setup as well as isolate the largest cell.
+When starting to relabel, click this to setup as well as isolate the largest cell. (only works on label selected on label_layer)

 ### erode cells from image

-Erodes selected cell.
+Erodes selected cell. (only works on label selected on label_layer)

 ### watershed cells from image.

-Watersheds selected cell.
+Watersheds selected cell. (only works on label selected on label_layer)

 ### delete cells from image

-Deletes selected cell and moves to next cell on the list.
+Deletes selected cell and moves to next cell on the list. (only works on label selected on label_layer)

 ### prev cell to relabel

-Move to the previous largest labeled cell.
+Move to the previous largest labeled cell. (only works on label selected on label_layer)

 ### nect cell to relabel

-Move to the next largest labeled cell.
+Move to the next largest labeled cell. (only works on label selected on label_layer)

 ### run segmentation